torobucci/premier-league/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank [Nelson Sakwa on Behance](https://www.behance.net/sakwadesignstudio) for providing design guidelines and template for this project
+I would like to thank [Nelson Sakwa on Behance](https://www.behance.net/sakwadesignstudio) for providing design guidelines and template for this project.

-I would like to thank [rapidAPI](https://rapidapi.com/developer/dashboard) for issuing a free plan to the football API which was used in this project
+I would like to thank [rapidAPI](https://rapidapi.com/developer/dashboard) for issuing a free plan to the football API which was used in this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>